 Crates can be used for all sorts of things – from seating to storage.
 (Here are some excellent tips for spray painting plastic crates.)

-If you have some frames “hanging” around, take out the photos and put in colourful paper to make instant dry erase boards to place around your classroom.
+If you have some frames “hanging” around, take out the photos and put in colorful paper to make instant dry erase boards to place around your classroom.

 Many teachers recommend going to garage sales or thrift shops to find old furniture or other items that can be repurposed for classroom designing.
 If you have a vision, though, that won’t be satisfied by using “found” objects, you can always use crowdfunding sites such as Donors Choose, Adopt a Classroom, or Class Wish.